garylirocks/quickrefs/azure-active-directory.markdown

 ## Role-based access control (RBAC)

 RBAC allows you to grant access to Azure resources that you control.
-You do this by creating role assignments, which control how permissions are enforces.
+You do this by creating role assignments, which control how permissions are enforced.
 There are three elements in a role assignment:

 1. Security principal (who)